stephencelis/SQLite.swift/Documentation/Index.md

     #import "SQLite-Bridging.h"
     ```

 > _Note:_ Adding SQLite.swift source files directly to your application will both remove the `SQLite` module namespace (no need—or ability—to `import SQLite`) and expose internal functions and variables.
-Please [report any namespace collisions and bugs](https://github.com/stephencelis/SQLite.swift/issues/new) you encounter.
+You will need to rename anything that conflicts with code of your own.
+Please [report any bugs](https://github.com/stephencelis/SQLite.swift/issues/new) (_e.g._, segfaults) you encounter.

 ## Getting Started